Sorel-Tracy Éperviers

-The Sorel-Tracy Éperviers (Sorel-Tracy Hawks) are a professional ice hockey team based in Sorel-Tracy, Quebec.
+Les Éperviers de Sorel-Tracy or the Sorel-Tracy Éperviers are a professional ice hockey team based in Sorel-Tracy, Quebec.
 The team is part of the Ligue Nord-Américaine de Hockey (LNAH).
 The Éperviers play at the Colisée Cardin.

 Initially, the team was based in Saint-Gabriel, Quebec and was called the Blizzard.
 Its first season was the 1996–97 season, where they captured the Futura Cup.
 The team then moved to Joliette, Quebec in 1998.
 It changed its name from Blizzard to Mission before the 2000–01 season.
 During its time in Joliette, they won a further two Futura Cups in 1998-99 and 2000–01.
 Before the 2002–03 season, they moved to Saint-Jean-sur-Richelieu, Quebec.
 They played two season there, before they moved to Sorel-Tracy before the 2004–05 season.

 The Sorel LNAH franchise was inactive after the 2008 season, but was officially reinstated into the league on May 21, 2010 as the Sorel-Tracy GCI, backed by new shareholders and owners, Roger Savard, owner of mining equipment manufacturer GCI Environnement, Jean-Guy Poirier, the former owner of Royal Sorel, and four players, Christian Deschênes, Gregory Dupré, Steven Low, and Jonathan Forest.